 What makes up fat coffee?

-The secret behind fat coffee lays in the ingredients that it is made out of.
+The secret behind fat coffee lays in its composition.

 The combination of its ingredients would boost your performance physically and mentally.

 So, to get the benefits of fat coffee, you would need the following ingredients: